-This unit is manufactured with a rubber roof material.
+This unit is manufactured with a 7mm rubber roof material.
+Depending on the floorplan of your unit, a radius fiberglass top wrap may be standard.
 Proper care and routine maintenance of your roof is necessary for trouble-free performance.
 See chapter 14 for cleaning instructions.
 On this model, the roof rack and ladder may be optional features.
 If installed, the ladder will assist you in gaining access to the roof for routine inspections and maintenance.

-Hyдraulic Leveling Jacks
+Hydraulic Leveling Jacks